Working with concurrency scaling

 aws:sourceVpc

-).
-In some cases, you might need to remove policies on an external resource.
-Doing this means that COPY or UNLOAD queries accessing the resource are sent to the concurrency-scaling cluster. -
+In some cases, you might need to remove permissions that restrict either the resource or the source, so that COPY and UNLOAD queries accessing the resource are sent to the concurrency-scaling cluster.

 Amazon Redshift concurrency scaling for write operations is not supported for DDL operations, such as CREATE TABLE or ALTER TABLE.